kubedb/docs/docs/guides/druid/concepts/druidopsrequest.md

 > To use the volume expansion feature the storage class must support volume expansion

-If you want to expand the volume of your Kafka cluster or different components of it, you have to specify `spec.volumeExpansion` section.
+If you want to expand the volume of your Druid cluster or different components of it, you have to specify `spec.volumeExpansion` section.
 This field consists of the following sub-field:

 - `spec.mode` specifies the volume expansion mode.
 Supported values are `Online` & `Offline`.
 The default is `Online`.
-- `spec.volumeExpansion.node` indicates the desired size for the persistent volume of a combined Kafka cluster.
-- `spec.volumeExpansion.broker` indicates the desired size for the persistent volume for broker of a Kafka topology cluster.
+- `spec.volumeExpansion.historicals` indicates the desired size for the persistent volume for historicals of a Druid topology cluster.
-- `spec.volumeExpansion.controller` indicates the desired size for the persistent volume for controller of a Kafka topology cluster.
+- `spec.volumeExpansion.middleManagers` indicates the desired size for the persistent volume for middleManagers of a Druid topology cluster.

-> If the reference kafka object is combined cluster, then you can only specify `spec.volumeExpansion.node` field.
-If the reference kafka object is topology cluster, then you can only specify `spec.volumeExpansion.broker` or `spec.volumeExpansion.controller` or both fields.
-You can not specify `spec.volumeExpansion.node` field with any other fields at the same time, but you can specify `spec.volumeExpansion.broker` and `spec.volumeExpansion.controller` fields at the same time.
+> It is only possible to expand the data servers ie. `historicals` and `middleManagers` as they only comes with persistent volumes.

 All of them refer to [Quantity](https://v1-22.docs.kubernetes.io/docs/reference/generated/kubernetes-api/v1.22/#quantity-resource-core) types of Kubernetes.